Completing the MSGA Program

 Proposing a Capstone Project

-Students are responsible of choosing their capstone project and should begin discussing project topics with faculty members as early as possible after matriculating into the MSGA program and identify a faculty advisor for their capstone project.
-A project may build upon a project started in one of the program’s courses, may be based employment or internship experience, or may derive from some other source.
+Students are responsible for choosing their capstone project and should begin discussing project topics with faculty members as early as possible after matriculating into the MSGA program and identify a faculty advisor for their capstone project.
+A project may build upon a project started in one of the program’s courses, may be based on employment or internship experience, or may derive from some other source.
 The advisor must be a full-time member of the MSGA faculty but need not be a student’s academic advisor.
-Working with their capstone advisor, a student should prepare a project proposal which must be approved by the faculty member serving as the project advisor and by one other full-time MSGA faculty member.
-Once these approvals are granted, the Director of the MSGA program will sign the paperwork necessary to register for MSGA 595.
+Working with their capstone advisor, a student should prepare a project proposal which must be approved by the advisor and by one other full-time MSGA faculty member.
+Once these approvals are granted, the Department Chair will sign the paperwork necessary to register for MSGA 595.